shivangi0109/blogapp/client/README.md

 * Commit all the changes now

+* Upgrade the axios verion for compatibilty, whenever started using axios in the backend for comments.
+See the instructions below.

 # Repeat the Same Steps in back end for comments

 * Create a comments folder, then go inside the comments folder and run npm init -y